kaori

 The Handler class is expected to implement the following methods:

-• initialize(): this should be a const method that returns a state object (denoted here as having type State, though the exact name may vary).
+• initialize(): this should be a thread-safe const method that returns a state object (denoted here as having type State, though the exact name may vary).
 The idea is to store results in the state object for thread-safe execution.
 The state object should be default-constructible.

 • reduce(State& state): this should merge the results from the state object into the Handler instance.
 This will be called in a serial section and does not have to be thread-safe.